Download Printable Version (PDF)

 She wondered then what his obsession with pain was about.
 This was not the first time she heard him talking about it.

 “We have all been deceived,” said the Firstborn.
 “We muddle through our lives seeking relief from our pain, but our efforts are futile because pain comes from within.
-Just as soon as we correct the problem that we are made to believe is the source of our pain, the devil within will show us a new problem and torture us for a new reason.
-Yet pain is evil, and pain begets more pain, and—I hope you will open your mind to this possibility—nothing good truly ever comes out of it.
-So let us build resistance to pain, so we don’t dwell on it, so we’re able to overcome it and press on in spite of it.”
+Just as soon as we correct the problem that we are made to believe is the source of our pain, the devil within will show us a new problem and torture us for a new reason.”

 “But don’t we need pain?”
 Sophia asked, “To protect us from injury?”